Overview

 •

-well as artificial intelligence (“AI”) tools, does not create a direct conflict of interest for the Adviser, as the Adviser
+as artificial intelligence (“AI”) tools, does not create a direct conflict of interest for the Adviser, as the Adviser does not

-data accuracy and bias.
-The Adviser maintains policies and procedures designed to ensure that all recommendations
+accuracy and bias.
+The Adviser maintains policies and procedures designed to ensure that all recommendations are made

 Execution capability